Walgreens The Thread

 Does aspirin lower blood pressure?

-People take aspirin for pain relief, to reduce inflammation or to reduce fever.
-They also take aspirin for stroke or heart attack prevention, but there are risks associated with taking aspirin, such as bleeding ulcers and an overall increased chance of bleeding.
+People may use aspirin for occasional pain relief or to reduce fever.
+They may also be prescribed daily aspirin therapy following a stroke or heart attack.
+Everyone should follow their healthcare provider’s guidance on dose and directions for use.
+Daily aspirin is not right for everyone and can have serious side effects, such as bleeding ulcers and an overall increased chance of bleeding.
 Check with your healthcare provider before starting on a regimen of daily aspirin.

 Explore more